I think I want to talk through my newest idea (project).

 that might help a little bit

-But what really helps your brain
+But what really helps your brainis when you struggle with things

 and actually research shows that